 Based in the heart of the UK’s biggest regional city, University College Birmingham (UCB) is highly respected by employers and industry for providing career-focused education and training.

-UCB specialises in vocational courses in both the Higher Education and Further Education sectors with a growing portfolio of Apprenticeships.
+UCB specializes in vocational courses in both the Higher Education and Further Education sectors with a growing portfolio of Apprenticeships.